Order-based Structure Learning without Score Equivalence: Posterior sampling via order MCMC

 The choice of the neighborhood $\cN(\cdot)$ may affect the mixing of the chain significantly.
 In order to achieve efficient local exploration, the neighborhood size needs to be small.
 All the three types of proposals considered are desirable in this regard, since the corresponding neighborhood sizes grow at most quadratically in $p$: $|\cN_{\mathrm{adj}}(\sigma)| = p-1$, and $|\cN_{\mathrm{rtp}}(\sigma)| = |\cN_{\mathrm{rrs}}(\sigma)| = p(p-1)/2$.
-However, if the neighborhood size is too small, the chain might get stuck at sub-optimal local modes (we say a state is a local mode if its posterior probability is larger than that of any neighboring state).
+However, if the neighborhood size is too small, the chain might get stuck at sub-optimal local modes, where a local mode refers to a state with posterior probability larger than that of any neighboring state.
 We will present a simulation study in Section~\ref{subsec:mixing} which confirms that all three proposals yield good mixing of the sampler for moderately large $p$.